-This fall ICDO gives life to the upcoming project in Bosnia and Herzegovina.
-The project will bring together members of several high schools in order to engage in various activities created by ICDO and cooperating organizations.
-Our team is planning to engage youth from all of the three ethnicities and minority groups in Bosnia and Herzegovina for the promotion of the diversity of cultural expressions and creativity.
-The main goal is to introduce new tools to educate young people, professors, and administrators of the schools about sensitive issues through various innovative ways such as a symposium, workshops, art, and other methods.
+Last fall ICDO gave life to the ambitious project in Bosnia and Herzegovina.
+The first part of the project brought together members of several high schools in order to engage in various activities created by ICDO.
+Our team engaged youth from all of the three ethnicities and minority groups in Bosnia and Herzegovina for the promotion of the diversity of cultural expressions and creativity.
+The main goal was to introduce new tools to educate young people, professors, and administrators of the schools about sensitive issues and we will continue to do that through innovative methods such as a symposium, workshops, art, and more.

-The students and teachers will be introduced to the Handbook developed by ICDO which will present new ideas on various elements of cultural diversity.
-The Handbook will give the participants an overview of such important aspects as subcultures, ethnicity, race, different types of diversities, stereotypes, challenges to cultural diversity and more!
+The students and teachers were introduced to the “ICDO’s Cultural Diversity Handbook” which presented new ideas on various elements of cultural diversity.
+The Handbook gave the participants an overview of such important aspects as subcultures, ethnicity, race, different types of diversities, stereotypes, challenges to cultural diversity and more!

 A symposium with professional speakers, both local and international, is going to be one of the highlights of the project.
 Multiple experts from the United Nations and partnering universities will present their ideas on different topics during the symposium.
 The online platform will be created in order to encourage interaction between different schools, students, and teachers.

 ICDO is going to exhibit the best art from the schools’ students.
 The exhibitions will showcase multiple cultures and artistic traditions of different regions.
 The best works will be given the privilege of being exhibited at the United Nations.
 However, it is not the only contest that will be taking place.
-Another exciting part of the project will be an essay contest based on the information from the handbook and a reward for the best work.
+Another exciting part of the project will be an essay contest based on the information from the handbook and a chance to also be featured at the United Nations.